 ABOUT BAYLOR SCHOOL OF EDUCATION

-Founded in 1919, Baylor School of Education ranks among the nation’s top 20 education schools located at private universities.
-The School’s research portfolio complements its long-standing commitment to excellence in teaching and student mentoring.
+For more than 100 years Baylor educators have carried the mission and practices of the School of Education to classrooms and beyond as teachers, superintendents, psychologists, health education professionals, academics/scholars and more.
+With more than 50 full-time faculty members, the school’s growing research portfolio complements its long-standing commitment to excellence in teaching and student mentoring.
 Baylor’s undergraduate program in teacher education has earned national distinction for innovative partnerships with local schools that provide future teachers deep clinical preparation, while graduate programs culminating in both the Ed.D. and Ph.D. prepare outstanding leaders, teachers and clinicians through an intentional blend of theory and practice.

 ABOUT BAYLOR UNIVERSITY